The Birch Tree Studio

 Loch Tay is more than scenery.
 It's blacksmith galleries and working tweed mills, organic farm shops and community cafés, 5,000-year-old trees and Monty Python filming locations.
 This is where you find the soul of the place.

-Film locations, literary connections, ancient legends, and guest writers — editorial pieces that go deeper than the guidebook.
+Film locations, literary connections, ancient legends, and mountain tales — editorial pieces that go deeper than the guidebook.

 Mountain writer and photographer Alan Rowan recounts a magical night ascent of Ben Lawers to catch the Flower Moon and a perfect Highland sunrise — with a BBC Scotland film crew in tow.